Code Of Ethics

-- In the case of any dispute concerning the manuscript, the Editor-in - Chief, along with two senior editorial board members will assess the situation and make a recommendation following COPE guidelines.
+- In the case of any dispute concerning the manuscript, the Editor-in-Chief, along with two senior editorial board members, shall assess the situation and make a recommendation following COPE guidelines.

-- Issue of Asian Journal of Mycology will be published one yearly volume from January to December.
+- Issue of Asian Journal of Mycology will be published in two issues per volume yearly.

 - AJOM or Asian Journal of Mycology is a unique name and cannot easily be confused with another journal.

 - Responsibilities of the authors: